Eggs for cats? Why not! Cats can eat eggs but the eggs should be cooked.

 4. Eggshells contain calcium and other minerals but tend to be less tasty for cats.
-“Supplementing minerals in your cat’s diet should only be done under the direction of a veterinarian,” Hares stressed.
+“Supplementing minerals in your cat’s diet should only be done under the direction of a veterinarian,” Hares stressed

-It suggested that you feed only the egg whites that are either boiled or scrambled to your cat to reduce these risks.
-Egg whites contain almost no fats, making them the better source of protein for your cat.
+“Feeding only egg whites that are either boiled or scrambled will reduce these risks.
+Egg whites contain almost no fats, making them the better source of protein for your cat,” Hares said.

-Hares said the Centers for Disease Control noted that “ingesting raw eggs or raw egg whites increases the risk of getting infected with a bacteria called salmonella.
+“According to the Centers for Disease Control, ingesting raw eggs or raw egg whites increases the risk of getting infected with a bacteria called salmonella.
 Salmonella can infect both pet parents and their cats.
-It can cause GI symptoms such as vomiting and diarrhea.”
+It can cause GI symptoms such as vomiting and diarrhea,” Hares stressed.

 “Salmonella infects 1.35 million people in the United States every year and does carry a risk of hospitalization and death in humans.
 In general, feeding raw eggs will increase the risk of exposing you, your family, and your pets to harmful bacteria.
 It is much safer to feed your cat eggs that are cooked to an internal temperature of 160°F,” Hares added.

 “Eggs should not be a kitten’s sole source of food.
-Consult with your veterinarian prior to giving eggs to your kitten, Hares said.
+Consult with your veterinarian prior to feeding eggs to your kitten,” Hares said.

 “However, cats tend to need less food than we think, and they are generally good at turning extra calories into fat or extra pounds.
 It is important that cats are fed a completely balanced diet.
 Before adding eggs to your cat’s diet, consult with your veterinarian,” Hares said.

 “Cats are also susceptible to developing disease secondary to nutritional deficiencies, such as cardiac disease.
 If you are considering feeding your cat a home-cooked diet, consult with a veterinary nutritionist who can help you formulate a balanced diet,” Hares added.

-3. Let the eggs cool, then add a small amount to the top of your cat’s normal food.
+Let the eggs cool before giving a small amount to your cat.